 Congratulations on receiving an offer to study on one of our MSc courses.
-Whether you are joining us in Bath, or initially studying online, we have a programme of events to welcome you to the School of Management and Bath.
+We have a programme of events to welcome you to the School of Management and Bath.
 This programme will help you learn more about your course and to make friends.
-We will confirm details in September 2021.
+We look forward to meeting you.
+We will confirm details in September 2022.

 Welcome Week checklist: